Beaches & Fishing

 Charter fishing boats are available and are a great way to find out where the local fishing spots are.
 The charters are run by local fishermen that have years of experience and local knowledge of the area.
 Some of the most productive grounds are some considerable distance offshore or are a long trip up the coast towards the Murray mouth.

 The Kingston Visitor Information Outlet offers brochures relating to boat ramps, size and catch limits and tidal information.

 Lying to the north of Kingston SE is Long Beach.
 It is approximately 100kms long which runs from Kingston SE to the Murray Mouth and is the southern end of The Coorong.
 It is known to fishermen as one of the best surf fishing destinations in Australia.
 In January each year the Kingston SE Lions Club host their annual Surf Fishing Competition.
 This surf beach provides wonderful fishing or is ideal for just lying on the sand and relaxing.

 The Granites, 17kms north of Kingston, feature large rock formations on the beach.
 A 4WD is recommended north of the Granites.

-Kingston District Council offers two boat ramps, located at Kingston & Cape Jaffa, both available for use 7 days a week, 24 hours a day, 12 months of the year.
+The Kingston District Council offers two boat ramps, located at Kingston & Cape Jaffa.

 Conditions of use:

-1. The Annual Permit is valid for twelve months from the date of issue.
+1. The Annual Permit is valid from the date or purchase to 30 June 2019.